Emulating the impact of additional proton-proton interactions in the ATLAS simulation by pre-sampling sets of inelastic Monte Carlo events: Computing performance comparison

 It is immediately clear that the \mcoverlay \simc uses less CPU time than the \standardmethod \simc since \(N_\textrm{pp} < N_\textrm{MC-campaign}\).
 Choosing the exact value for \(N_\textrm{pp}\), however, is not trivial.
 In general, the reuse of a given presampled \pileup event within a particular MC sample, representing an individual hard-scatter physics process, should be avoided if possible, otherwise each overlaid hard-scatter plus \pileup event would not be statistically independent.
 Such \textit{oversampling} would be particularly worrisome if the presampled \pileup event in question contained a distinctive feature, such as a high-transverse-momentum jet, which could cause difficulties in using the MC sample for the statistical interpretation of the data distributions.
 In practice, such a repetition would not be statistically significant in the bulk of a distribution but could be problematic in the tails, where there are few events.
 Given this, it is reasonable that the value for \(N_\textrm{pp}\) be chosen to be about the size of the largest individual MC sample, so that no event is repeated within it.

 For the ATLAS \RunTwo MC campaign, \(N_\textrm{MC-campaign}\sim \SI{10}{B}\) and the single largest individual MC sample had a size of \SI{0.2}{B} events.
 Allowing for some increase in these sizes to be commensurate with the size of the evolving data samples, \( N_\textrm{pp} \sim \SI{0.5}{B} \) should thus be sufficient.
 Taking the resulting \( N_\textrm{MC-campaign} / N_\textrm{pp} \sim 20 \), along with \( t_\textrm{other}\approx t_\textrm{digi}\) (as seen in \Fig{\ref{fig:perf_mem}}), the ratio of the times required for the two methods is \(T_\textrm{presample}/T_\textrm{standard}\sim 0.53\).
-Hence, the \mcoverlay \simc provides a CPU saving of 47\% compared to the \standardmethod \simc.
+Hence, the \mcoverlay \simc provides a CPU saving of 47\% for the combined digitisation, reconstruction, trigger and writing steps, compared to the \standardmethod \simc.
 If the time required for reconstruction and trigger is further improved (as is planned for \RunThr), or the digitisation time were to further increase due to \pileup, the ratio would decrease; e.g.\ if \( t_\textrm{other}\approx t_\textrm{digi}/2 \), a CPU saving of 63\% would be realised.
+The \( \sim 50\% \) reduction translates to an overall MC production CPU saving of around 20\%, since 60\% of the CPU time required for the \simc is at present used for event generation and G4 simulation, which is not affected by this improvement.
 These are illustrative examples that confirm the intuitive expectation that performing the digitisation just once per campaign is much more effective than doing it for each simulated hard-scatter event, as the number of presampled events needed is by construction smaller than the number of hard-scatter events.